 I joined Irwin Mitchell as a solicitor in September 2007 and have since worked as part of Colin Ettinger's team.
-I became an Associate in September 2011 and a Senior Associate in 2017, and a Partner in 2018.
+I became an Associate in September 2011,a Senior Associate in 2017, and a Partner in 2018.
 I assist clients who have sustained life-changing injuries as a result of road traffic collisions, accidents at work or acts of violence.
 I typically represent clients who have suffered brain, spinal cord or severe orthopaedic injuries.

 The main focus for me is to settle liability for the injuries sustained at the earliest opportunity.
 During this time, our Client Liaison Manager (an occupational therapist) will become involved to maximise my client’s entitlement to statutory services, to organise and chase up referrals for example; anything which will help my client and their family.
 Once liability is determined, the legal claim can be used to fund a client's rehabilitation and maximise recovery.
 Our team's aim is to put a care package in place together with all the recommended therapies in order to restore our client's quality of life as soon as possible after the accident.

 I am a member of APIL and an accredited Senior Litigator.
 I am also one of the few solicitors who has obtained APIL’s specialist Brain Injury accreditation.